What is an Economic Moat?

-- Protection: A company’s products can be protected through patents, copyrights, trademarks, and operating rights.
-Patents help a company protect a product that they spent R&D funds on and allows them to keep the advantages achieved through innovation.
-Copyright and trademarks offer the same advantages to companies.
-For example, Mickey Mouse, which is copyrighted and trademarked by Disney, has been bringing in profit through merchandizes on shirts, hats, and jewelry for many years.
+- Protection: A company’s products can be protected through patents, copyrights, trademarks, or operating rights.
+Patents help a company protect a product that they spent R&D funds on, so that they can keep advantages achieved through innovation.
+Copyrights and trademarks offer the same advantages to companies.
+For example, Mickey Mouse, which is copyrighted and trademarked by Disney, has been bringing in profit through merchandising of shirts, hats, and jewelry for many years.

-A company achieves consumer advantages when it is able to provide more benefit to consumers than competitors.
+A company achieves consumer advantages when it is able to provide a greater benefit to consumers than its competitors do.

 Features of companies with consumer advantages include:

 - Habit and horizontal differentiation: When customers prefer a product to other competing products, there is horizontal differentiation.
 An example is cigarette brands.
 Most cigarette smokers have a habit of purchasing the same brand.
 A company that is able to create loyal customers is able to maintain profits long term and, therefore, has a moat.

 - Switching costs: Switching costs are costs that a customer has to bear if they want to switch to another product or service.
-As the switching costs increases, the customer becomes more locked into a company.
+As the switching costs increases, the customer becomes more locked in with a company.
 Switching costs can also come in the form of loyalty points or the inconvenience of switching.
-For example, while there are no fees associated with the process of switching banks, it is inconvenient for a person to set up new accounts and portfolios.
+For example, while there are no fees associated with the process of switching banks, it is simply inconvenient for a person to set up new accounts and portfolios.
 The inconvenience associated with the process ties a customer to their original bank.

-- Network effect: The network effect occurs when the value for the company and existing customers increase as more people uses a service or product.
+- Network effect: The network effect occurs when the value for the company and existing customers increases as more people use a service or product.
 It creates a moat since the company becomes more valuable and competitive over time.
-Example of companies with networking effects includes Visa, MasterCard, Microsoft, and Facebook.
+Examples of companies with networking effects include Visa, MasterCard, Microsoft, and Facebook.
 The Facebook app by itself does not have much value.
 However, as more people join Facebook, members enjoy the benefit of being able to connect with more people.
 As the Facebook network grows larger, there is more incentive for people to join the site.